gjbex/Pintest/CONTRIBUTING.md

 Of course, although all contributions are very much appreciated, some of them might not be integrated into the material.
-If that should happen, I'll try to justify that decision, and it can be discussed.
+If that should happen, We will try to justify that decision, and it can be discussed.

 ## Citation and licensing